dsanson/ssh-pandoc-wrapper/README.md

 ## Installation

-Make the script executable, put it in your path, rename it `pandoc`.
-Edit line 3 with your ssh server information.
+Place `ssh-pandoc-wrapper.sh` in your path, make it executable, and rename it `pandoc`.
+Edit the `server` variable on line 3 to point to your ssh server.

+You may wish to setup password-less ssh login: if you don't, you will need to provide your password every time you use the script.

 [pandoc]: http://www.johnmacfarlane.net/pandoc/